 Example in Action: Worker Engagement Supported Technology (WEST) Principles Highlight Good Practices for Worker Engagement

-Increasingly, business entities are finding the traditional pen-and-paper audit process to be cumbersome and sometimes challenging when it comes to the incorporation of worker feedback.
-To alleviate those issues, groups are turning more to technology, especially mobile phones, to collect worker feedback.
-Please note that worker feedback can be helpful, but genuine worker voice involves leveraging worker feedback (either through surveys, grievances, union mechanisms, and/or worker-led organizations) so workers can influence decisions about their work.
+Increasingly, business entities are finding the traditional pen-and-paper audit process to be cumbersome and sometimes challenging when it comes to the incorporation of worker voice.
+To alleviate those issues, groups are turning more to technology, especially mobile phones, to find ways to answer the call of workers.

-To read more about the WEST Principles, visit https://westprinciples.org/start-with-integrity-and-purpose.
+To read more about the WEST Principles, visit https://westprinciples.org/start-with-integrity-and-purpose(link is external)

 DOL welcomes examples of good practices